Financial Analyst III

 - Performs other related duties as assigned or requested.

-- Minimum 5 years of accounting, budget or financial experience
+- 5 years of grants/contracts accounting, budget or financial experience, including:

-- Experience in financial planning, reporting, and analysis; with knowledge of finance policies, practices, and systems
+- Experience in financial planning, reporting, and analysis; using knowledge of finance policies, practices, and systems.
+Familiarity with 2 CFR 200 and the FAR.

-- Experience in or knowledge of nonprofit accounting, including sophisticated fund and grant accounting, compliance, and reporting.
+- Experience in or knowledge of nonprofit and/or cost accounting, including sophisticated fund and grant accounting, compliance, and reporting.

-- Proficient in the use of Microsoft Office, especially Excel, and common desktop/web applications
+- Advanced level in the use of Microsoft Office, especially Excel, and common desktop/web applications.

-- Ability to be an effective team player with ability to relate well with others
+- An effective team player with ability to relate well with others.

 FAIR LABOR STANDARDS ACT (FLSA) STATUS